Aim for the moon if you miss you still land in the stars

 I’m writing a book!
 There I’ve said it.
 No going back now!
 I’ve announced it in black and white!
 I’m writing a flipping book!
 Now I’ve gone and got you ALL as my accountability partners to see this through.
 Well actually, to be honest, parting with £1500 has kind of done the accountability bit already.
 I’ve signed up to a self-publishing school who help with the writing, publishing and launching of the book.
 They claim to get their students from Pen to Published in as little as 3 months but then they don’t know I have a Tropic business to run and a team of ladies to support!
 Plus 2 doggies and a recovery to work at.
 So, my goal is set to complete 10 months to a year from now.

-Now you may laugh when I tell you that I got ‘writer’s block’ before I’d even started writing (lol) but I was overcome with training modules, zoom ‘mentor’ calls, and being brought into the school’s ‘mastermind’ community’ on FB in my first week.
+Now you may laugh when I tell you that I got ‘writer’s block’ before I’d even started writing (lol) but I was overwhelmed with training modules, zoom ‘mentor’ calls, and being brought into the school’s ‘mastermind’ community’ on FB in my first week.
 Gosh that’s scary, me part of a mastermind group?

 ‘Nikki Rodwell your specialised subject is?’